awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 When you create or update a distribution, you provide information about one or more locations—known as origins—where you store the original versions of your web content\.
 CloudFront gets your web content from your origins and serves it to viewers via a world\-wide network of edge servers\.
 Each origin is either an Amazon S3 bucket or an HTTP server, for example, a web server\.

-For the current maximum number of origins that you can create for a distribution, or to request a higher quota \(formerly known as limit\), see [General Quotas on Web Distributions](cloudfront-limits.md#limits-web-distributions)\.
+For the current maximum number of origins that you can create for a distribution, or to request a higher quota \(formerly known as limit\), see [General Quotas on Distributions](cloudfront-limits.md#limits-web-distributions)\.

 If you want to delete an origin, you must first edit or delete the cache behaviors that are associated with that origin\.